Greatest Love of All (Whitney Houston recording)

 "Greatest Love of All" is a song recorded by American singer Whitney Houston.
-It is a cover of the George Benson song that was originally penned by Michael Masser and Linda Creed for the Muhammad Ali biopic, The Greatest.
-Originally issued as the B-side of her solo debut hit "You Give Good Love" in February 1985, it was released by Houston's label Arista Records as the sixth single off Houston's self-titled debut album on March 18, 1986.
+It is a cover of the original song written by Michael Masser and Linda Creed, and recorded by George Benson.
+Originally issued as the B-side of her solo debut hit "You Give Good Love" in February 1985, it was released by Houston's label Arista Records as the sixth single from her self-titled debut album on March 18, 1986.

 The song found immediate success upon its release.
-In the United States, it became Houston's third consecutive number one single on the Billboard Hot 100, where it would stay for three consecutive weeks, becoming her third consecutive chart-topper and made her the first female artist to produce three number one singles off a single album on the Billboard Hot 100.
-In Canada, it became Houston's second number one single as well as in Ireland and her first chart-topper in Panama and Australia and would chart successfully in other countries, reaching the top ten in the United Kingdom and reaching the top 20 in five other countries.
-The song won Houston a Grammy Award nomination for Record of the Year at the 29th Annual Grammy Awards in 1987, her first nomination in that category.
+In the United States, it became Houston's third consecutive number-one single on the Billboard Hot 100, where it would stay for three consecutive weeks, making her the first female artist to have three Hot 100 number-one singles from the same album.
+In Canada, it became Houston's second number-one single as well as in Ireland and her first chart-topper in Panama and Australia and would chart successfully in other countries, reaching the top ten in the United Kingdom and the top twenty in five other countries.
+The song earned Houston a Grammy Award nomination for Record of the Year at the 29th Annual Grammy Awards in 1987, her first nomination in that category.

 The song has been featured on three of Houston's compilation albums since its release including Whitney: The Greatest Hits (both in its original version and as a dance remix), The Ultimate Collection and I Will Always Love You: The Best of Whitney Houston.
 Houston's 1990 live performance from the Arista 15th anniversary concert in Radio City Music Hall was included in the 25th anniversary deluxe edition of Whitney Houston and the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.

-The song, which was considered her first signature song, and its popular music video, which became the first music video on MTV by a black female artist to immediately debut to heavy rotation on the channel, cemented her international superstardom.
+With over 8 million copies sold worldwide, the song was considered one of the first signature songs of her career while its music video was the first music video on MTV by a black female artist to debut to heavy rotation.